Female toplessness in Canada: Public parks and facilities

 Despite this, women still faced discrimination in public facilities.
 In 1997, Fatima Pereira Henson was charged with trespassing for swimming topless in Cambridge, but the charges were dropped.
-She was then charged again, and also this was dropped by the crown, so the City initiated its own prosecution.
-Although this too was dropped, a bylaw specifically prohibiting top-free swimming was passed.
-Eventually her efforts led to a new bylaw allowing top-free swimming.
+She was then charged again, which was dropped by the crown, so the City initiated its own prosecution.
+Although this was also dropped, a bylaw prohibiting topfree swimming was passed.
+Eventually, her efforts led to a new bylaw allowing topfree swimming.

-In Toronto in 2011, a Go Topless Day rally was refused a permit to meet in a park, so they marched down the streets, with a police escort.
+In Toronto in 2011, a Go Topless Day rally was refused a permit to meet in a park, so they marched down the streets with a police escort.

 British Columbia

 In 2000 a similar case to Jacob's resulted in acquittal.
-Linda Meyer, a top-free activist inspired by the Gwen Jacob case, appeared in a number of public venues topless.
-A bylaw in the municipality of Maple Ridge stated "females over the age of 8 years shall fully cover all portions of their nipples and aureole with opaque apparel".
+Linda Meyer, a topfree activist inspired by the Gwen Jacob case, appeared in a number of public venues topless.
+A bylaw in the municipality of Maple Ridge stated, "Females over the age of 8 years shall fully cover all portions of their nipples and aureole with opaque apparel".
 On July 1, 1997, Linda Meyer went to the swimming pool in the bottom half of her bikini.
-Some parents complained and she was charged, but the judge in this case (Justice Holmes) voided the bylaw stating, inter alia:
+Some parents complained, and she was charged, but the judge in this case (Justice Holmes) voided the bylaw stating, inter alia:

-[55] In R. v.
-Jacob, supra, a woman who walked bare-breasted on a city street and then reclined top-free on the front step to her home was acquitted on appeal of committing an indecent act.
-The Court found the baring of her breasts was not harmful to anyone.
-There was nothing degrading or dehumanizing in her conduct.
-The Court noted anyone who was offended was not forced to look.

-[57] I do not find in the evidence support for the view that the parks could not operate in orderly fashion if a female were to bare her breasts in a circumstance that did not offend criminal laws of nudity.
-The evidence suggests the Section 3A amendment to the Park By-Law was more a reaction to a frustration that the criminal law was not supporting the moral standards in regard to females who chose to bare their breasts in public that some Maple Ridge citizens desired.

-[64] The defendant's 18A application is allowed.

 In 2008 Vancouver, British Columbia, was a location of the World Naked Bike Ride.